masseydigital/az203-exam-prep/Develop Azure Infrastructure as a Service/README.md

 ## Create Containerized Solutions

 ### Create an Azure Managed Kubernetes Service (AKS) Cluster
+A _container_ is an atomic unit of software that packages up code, dependencies, and configurations for a specific application.
+Containers allow us to split up monolithic applications into individual services that make up the solution.

+_Kubernetes_ is a portable, extensible open-source platform for automating deployment, scaling, and the management of containerized workloads.
+Kubernetes abstracts away complex container management and provides us with declarative configuration to orchestrate containers in different compute environments.
+To make use of container solutions, you must understand concepts such as microservice architecture, to make optimal use of container solutions.

+A Kubernetes deployment is configured as a cluster.
+A cluster consists of at least one master machine and three or more worker machines for production deployments.

+Azure Kubernetes Service (AKS) manages your hosted Kubernetes environment and makes it simple to deploy and manage containerized applications in Azure.
+Your AKS environment is enabled with features such as automatic updates, self-healing, and easy scaling.
+AKS clusters can be created in the Azure Portal or by using the Azure CLI.

 ### Create Container Images for Solutions
 A Docker image is a prepackaged environment containing the appliciation code and the environment in which the code executes.
 Docker is a tool for running containerized apps.
 A containerized app includes the app and the file system that makes up the environment in whic it runs.
 For example, a containerized app could include a database and other associated software and configuration information needed to run the app.
 Containerized apps generally have a smaller footprint than virtual machines configured to run the same function.